The central clearing cycle in England and Wales takes 3 working days.

 |Monday||Day 1||T||At lunchtime, Mr Cook went to the bank and paid in the £2,000 cheque, which showed as a credit in his account.|

 |Wednesday||Day 3||T+2||Mr Cook starts to earn interest on the £2,000.|

 |Friday||Day 5||T+4||Mr Cook withdraws £100 of the £2,000, leaving £1,900 in his account.
 He could withdraw all of the money but he chooses to wait until after T+6 when he has greater certainty.|

 |Tuesday||Day 7||T+6||At the end of the day, Mr Cook has £1,900 in his account.
 He can now be sure that the money will not be returned unpaid.|

 |Wednesday||Day 8||Mr Cook withdraws £1,900 and uses the money as a deposit for a new car.|

 |Note: If Mr Cook was found to be a knowing party to fraud, then the original cheque deposit of £2,000 can be taken from him at any point.|

 New Digital Cheque Image Clearing Cycle

-Where a cheque you have issued is paid in at a bank or building society that has introduced the new digital cheque image clearing cycle, your account will be debited (assuming you have sufficient funds in the account) by 23:59 on the following business day.
+Where a cheque you have issued is paid in at a bank or building society that has introduced the new digital cheque image clearing cycle, your account will be debited (assuming you have sufficient funds in the account) by 23:59 on the following working day.

-If you have an agreement to deposit cheques at another bank or building society and they have introduced the new digital cheque image clearing cycle, the funds (assuming the cheque can be honoured) will be credited to your account by 23:59 on the following business day.
+If you have an agreement to deposit cheques at another bank or or building society and they have introduced the new digital cheque image clearing cycle, the funds (assuming the cheque can be honoured) will be credited to your account by 23:59 on the following working day.
 You will be able to withdraw the deposited funds as soon as they have been credited to your account.
 Likewise, interest will be earned (as applicable to your account) once the funds have been credited.